 Watch the Wine

 Wine contains 120 calories per 5 oz pour.
-It’s easy to overlook that, especially when you’re making merry and the vino is flowing.
-But after a few hefty pours, you’ve consumed over 400 calories — and that doesn’t include dinner!
-“Cut back to one 5 oz pour a day, or scale back your drinking overall by 25%, and you’ll see a few pounds come off,” says Shapiro.
-And to blast even more fat, don't miss these 50 Best-Ever Weight-Loss Secrets From Skinny People!
+It's easy to overlook that, especially when you're making merry and the vino is flowing.
+But after a few hefty pours, you've consumed over 400 calories — and that doesn't include dinner!
+"Cut back to one 5 oz pour a day, or scale back your drinking overall by 25%, and you'll see a few pounds come off," says Shapiro.
+And just so you know, 5 Subtle Signs You're Drinking Too Much Wine.

 Snack on Almonds

 Cookies, brownies, candy canes.
 All kinds of empty-calorie treats are within easy reach during the holiday season, and they can add to the damage done on Turkey Day.
 Swap them out for almonds.
 Their combination of satiating protein and fiber will stave off snacking for hours!
-The nut is rich in the amino acid L-arginine, which can actually help you burn more fat and carbs during workouts, according to a study printed in The Journal of the International Society of Sports Nutrition.
-That’s why Eat This, Not That! named them one of the 6 Best Nuts For Weight Loss!
+The nut is rich in the amino acid L-arginine, which can actually help you burn more fat and carbs during workouts, according to a study printed in the American Journal of Physiology-Endocrinology and Metabolism.

 Eat Three Square Meals